+Diverse studies have tried to identify the variety of reasons for delays in projects to propose methods to mitigate them via a delays analysis.
 Construction projects often suffer from delays due to various reasons, which can have a severe financial impact on the project.
 The analysis of the delay impact, the causes, and the effects of the delaying activities is complicated.
-It requires an expert with extensive knowledge of construction projects, means, methods, scheduling, and developing a sound methodology to conduct the analysis.
+A delays analysis requires an expert with extensive knowledge of construction projects, means, methods, scheduling, and developing a sound methodology to conduct the analysis.

 Most of these delayed claims reach the expert after completing the project, and hence it becomes difficult to analyze efficiently.
 Experts have to verify schedules, events, sequence of work, changes during construction, and its delay impact.